-One of the latest additions to the hipster neighbourhood of Finnieston, is the cool and casual Middle Eastern restaurant Alchemilla.
-With the kitchen headed up by a former London Ottolenghi chef, Rosie Healey, it’s no surprise that this restaurant featured in The Sunday Times’ ‘Britain’s Best 100 Restaurants’ in 2017.
+One of the latest additions to the hipster neighbourhood of Finnieston, is the cool and casual Mediterranean restaurant Alchemilla.
+Quirky, cool with fantastic food and a fabulous vibe this is a top restaurant to visit with friends; it’s all about sharing deliciously small plates within a fresh environment where the buzz and reputation is evident.
+It’s no surprise that this restaurant featured in The Sunday Times’ ‘Britain’s Best 100 Restaurants’ in 2017.

-Awarded AA Scottish Restaurant of the Year in 2015 two years after it opened, The Gannet has quickly become a must-visit for foodies and has unquestionably added to the culinary kudos of West End neighbourhood Finnieston.
+Awarded AA Scottish Restaurant of the Year in 2015 two years after it opened, The Gannet has quickly become a must-visit for foodies and has unquestionably added to the culinary kudos of West neighbourhood Finnieston.
 Chefs Peter McKenna and Ivan Stein create a compact menu of both the hearty and delicate, all inspired by Scottish ingredients from venison to Scotch duck egg.
 Set in a listed tenement building, the restaurant is cosy but contemporary and their salted caramel fondant is worth travelling many miles for.

-Award winning pizza is the dish of the day at Paesano, relatively new to the city centre (Miller Street to be exact), this retro pizza joint is the place to go with your friends to enjoy TripAdvisor’s most highly rated Pizza restaurant in the UK 2017.
-They were the first place in the Glasgow to bring the traditional, authentic Naploetana pizza from Naples to the city.
+Award winning pizza is the dish of the day at Paesano with the retro pizza joint rated as one of Europe's top pizza places by Big 7 Travel in 2019.
+The restaurant, based in the trendsetting Miller Street, has proven such a popular haunt for friends and family to enjoy pizza that it has now expanded to a second location in the West of the city.
+They were the first place in Glasgow to bring the traditional, authentic Naploetana pizza from Naples to the city.
 With a quirky, laid back vibe, constantly changing specials, great range of Italian beers as well as amazing value for money, it’s no wonder that this place carries such an accolade.
-So for an authentic retro slice of Italian pizza in Glasgow, drop in to Paesano.
+So for an authentic retro slice of Italian pizza in Glasgow, drop into Paesano.

 With Glasgow having won the coveted ‘Curry Capital of Britain’ award four times in recent years, you can’t make a visit to the city and not seek out a curry.
-And what better place than Koolba, nestled in the cool quarter of the Merchant City, they officially became the ‘Best Curry Restaurant in Britain’ in 2015.
+And what better place than KoolBa, nestled in the cool quarter of the Merchant City, they officially became the ‘Best Curry Restaurant in Britain’ in 2015.
 Serving up an interesting mixture of Persian and Asian cuisine, this cosy curry house is famous for their high quality ingredients and service.
-A firm favourite with locals the highlight on the menu at Koolba is often noted to be their Persian Kebabs.
+A firm favourite with locals the highlight on the menu at KoolBa is often noted to be their Persian Kebabs.

-Also situated in the Merchant city is the award winning vegan café, bar and live music venue called Mono.
+Also situated in the Merchant City is the award winning vegan café, bar and live music venue called Mono.
 Having won the ‘UK's Best Vegetarian Restaurant’ award at VegfestUK multiple times this venue is not solely about award winning vegan food but it’s a great venue where visitors can also enjoy the city’s epic music scene.
 Owned by Craig Tannock, a vegan champion and most notably a key player in the 90s music scene in Glasgow, alongside his other vegetarian and vegan venues Stereo and The 78, Tannock brings together the fusion of fabulous vegan food and the city’s music scene - a delightful combination.